I began my quilting journey in the early 1990’s. You see I very much wanted to own a quilt.

 And so I went about purchasing small pieces of fabric on sale and tearing up cotton clothing that I’d purchased from garage sales.

 Slowly I gathered what I thought I might need for a scrap quilt, my favorite kind of quilt.

 I didn’t have a sewing machine, and that didn’t really matter to me.
-I would sew my quilt by hand.
+Because I would sew my quilt by hand.

 I had no idea where to start.
 My fabric squares were impossibly off and ended up stretching to and fro because I had no idea how to cut fabric properly.

 I could not follow a pattern to save my life, (still can’t), so one day I laid my quilt top out in front of me and decided it was big enough.